LucasChat/hivebrite/README.md

-# starter react
+# Hivebrite test
-A ready-to-use starter for a front application based on React and Redux with Webpack
+A training test from Hivebrite !
+An application based on React and Redux to get and display a list of cities

 ### Run :
 1. run `npm install`